 First of all, I swear I write this article earlier and earlier each and every year!
-No one – and I mean no one, wants to be the first person to talk about Christmas and I'd usually kick this off by making comment on the Christmas paraphernalia that will be appearing in the supermarkets.
-But this year, the run-up to Christmas is going to be quite different and so your Christmas marketing campaigns can not be allowed to run in a rinse and repeat fashion!
+No one – and I mean no one, wants to be the first person to talk about Christmas, and as usual, I will kick this off by making comments on the Christmas paraphernalia that will be appearing in the supermarkets – it really does get earlier every year!
+After the uncertainty of the last couple of years, this year, the run-up to Christmas will be pretty much back to normal, but that doesn’t mean your Christmas marketing campaigns should be allowed to run in a rinse and repeat fashion!

-The harsh reality is that (as I write) there are just 90 ‘shopping days' remaining until Santa visits.
-As the Coronacopia continues, many of your seasonal customers will be looking to buy online and eCommerce as a sector is continuing to ‘blow up' with a 40% increase in sales.
-Add to that the number of additional online retailers popping up as they see the boom as an opportunity and I'm sure you'll agree that if you haven’t already organised your Christmas marketing campaign and have your list of to-dos in place you are already falling behind.
+The harsh reality is that (as I write) there are just 85 ‘shopping days’ remaining until Santa visits.
+Despite things returning more and more to “normal”, many of your seasonal customers will still be thinking of buying online, and the eCommerce sector is still bigger than ever.
+Add to that the number of additional online retailers still popping up as the opportunities continue, and I’m sure you’ll agree that if you haven’t already organised your Christmas marketing campaign and have your list of to-dos in place, you are already falling behind.

-I've been talking talking Christmas Marketing strategies at Green Umbrella since 2013, and in that time I have learnt that irrespective of what products you sell, or services you deliver, there are three key starting points for any Christmas campaign.
+I’ve been talking Christmas Marketing strategies at Green Umbrella since 2013, and in that time, I have learnt that irrespective of what products you sell, or services you deliver, there are three key starting points for any Christmas campaign.

 1. Know your dates